 Gravure printing is a type of intaglio printing process, which involves engraving the image to be printed onto a cylinder.
 Cylinders are usually made from copper-plated steel which is then chrome-plated after being engraved.
 Each colour is printed separately and must dry before another is added.
+It is the fastest process with speeds up to 17m/s (~60km/h).

 Large format printing